Havana Silk Dog Association of America

 Dogs with Foundation Pending status are eligible to compete in the Provisional/Certified

-HSDAA shows, and may earn championship points.
-Junior Championships and
+shows and may earn championship points.
+Junior Championships and Championships may be

 Dogs initially admitted into the HSDAA Registry as Foundation Pending and that are later

-Foundation Pending and later certified.
+Pending and later certified.
 All litters resulting from a breeding of two dogs that were initially

-brought into the Registry as Foundation Pending are not eligible to be
+brought into the Registry as Foundation Pending are not eligible to be registered with

 The requirements are:

-1. OFA # for hips – done after 18 months (must sign release of abnormal results)
+2. OFA hip report done after 18 months (must sign release of abnormal results) indicating

-6. CBC & Blood Chemistry Panel to include paired bile acid assay – indicating normal
+7. CBC & Blood Chemistry Panel to include paired bile acid assay indicating normal liver

-7. Certified HSDAA Evaluation (form signed by the Evaluation Committee chair and at least one other evaluator) reflecting a score of at least 80 – this should be done after 18
+8. HSDAA Conformation Evaluation (form signed by the Evaluation Committee chair or

+Co-Chair and at least one other evaluator) reflecting a score of at least 80 done after 18

 months.
 Note: The Evaluators Committee, in the interest of accommodating people to